How to Care for Mums for Plenty of Fall Color

-The daytime temperatures may still be soaring upwards but, believe it or not, containers of colorful chrysanthemums, or mums as we like to call them, will soon be appearing at your local nurseries.
-No other fall flower creates as much excitement as the mum, for its arrival signals the coming of shorter days, cooler weather, outdoor decorating, cozy sweaters, pumpkins, apples, and so many more wonderful things.
-Follow these easy steps to get the biggest impact from your mums this fall.
+The daytime temperatures may still be soaring upwards as the end of summer approaches but, believe it or not, containers of colorful chrysanthemums—or mums as we like to call them—will soon be appearing at your local plant nurseries and gardening centers.
+Perhaps no other fall flower creates as much excitement as the mum.
+The arrival of this brightly colored flower signals the coming of shorter days, cooler weather, outdoor decorating, cozy sweaters, pumpkins, apples, and so many more wonderful things.
+Follow these easy steps to get the biggest impact out of your mums this fall.

 What Colors of Mums Are Available?

-Mums bloom in all the colors of fall, such as orange, red, and yellow, but also show off in white, pink, and lavender.
-Group colorful mums in pots on your front porch, put them in your garden, or have some fun and create mumkins.
+Mums bloom in all the colors of fall, offering vibrant orange, red, and yellow petals.
+The versatility of the chrysanthemum means that they also show off in white, pink, and lavender blossoms.
+You can group colorful mums together in pots to display on your front porch, plant them attentively in your garden, or have some fun and create mumkins by arranging bouquets of mums in pumpkins for a lovely fall decoration.

 Look for Closed Buds When Buying

-To maximize bloom time, buy plants just as they start to break bud.
-The fewer buds that are showing color, the better, but you want enough to check the color you're buying.
-The flowers will last longer that way.
-Once the buds begin to open you are practically guaranteed flowers.
+To maximize the chrysanthemum's bloom time, buy the plants just as they are starting to break bud.
+The fewer buds that are showing color, the better.
+However, you'll want to make certain that there is enough of the bud showing to be able to check the color of the plant you're buying.
+Not only will you be absolutely sure of what color mums you'll end up with when they fully bloom, but the flowers will also last longer this way.
+Once the buds begin to open up more, you are practically guaranteed flowers.

 Give Them Room and Lots of Sun

-Mums you purchase from large garden centers are likely to be root bound and starving for soil, water, and nutrients.
-You need to repot them and give them room to breathe.
-Pick a container or garden spot that offers plenty of space for the root ball to spread out and grow.
-Whether you are going to put your mums in pots to decorate your porch or use them as a bedding plant, you want to choose a spot that gets a minimum of 4 hours of direct sunlight per day – even more for bigger plants.
+Mums purchased from large garden centers are likely to be root bound and starving for soil, water, and nutrients.
+You'll need to repot them and give them plenty of room to breathe.
+Pick a container or garden spot that offers the mums ample space for the root ball to spread out and grow.
+Whether you are going to put your mums in pots to decorate your porch or use them as a bedding plant, you want to choose a spot that gets a minimum of four hours of direct sunlight per day—even more for bigger plants.
 Water well and continue to water every other day or so as long as the plant continues blooming.

 How to Keep Flowers Coming